scikit-plots/scikit-plots/scikitplot/_externals/_sphinx_ext/_sphinx_ai_assistant/README.md

 - Compatible with PyData Sphinx Theme, Furo, sphinx-book-theme, and Read the Docs
 - Dark-mode aware via the same three-layer CSS variable chain as the rest of the widget

+### AI Assistant Panel — v0.3 additions

+- **Mouse-resizable**: drag the top-left grip to resize (clamped to the viewport, size persisted per tab)
+- **Conversation persistence**: chat survives navigation within the tab via `sessionStorage` (`ai_assistant_panel_persist`, default on); cleared on tab close or "Start a new chat"
+- **Start a new chat**: refresh-icon button clears the conversation without a page reload
+- **Export as txt**: download the whole conversation as a plain-text file
+- **Copy this answer**: per-answer copy button under each assistant reply
+- **Feedback**: configurable "Was this helpful?" block — 3–5 emoji options (default 😀/😐/🙁) plus an optional free-text box and submit; submissions are dispatched as an `ai-assistant-feedback` DOM `CustomEvent` for your own analytics (the extension stores and sends nothing itself)
+- **Keyboard shortcut**: toggle the panel with a configurable chord (`ai_assistant_panel_shortcut`, default `Alt+Shift+A`; a modifier is required, a bare key is rejected)
+- **Privacy & Responsibility sheet**: a built-in, fully customizable in-panel explainer that clearly separates the extension's responsibilities from the integrated model's
+- **Standalone AI search-bar** (opt-in, default off): an additive search input that forwards text into the panel; never touches the theme's own search
+- **API mode now uses a configurable proxy** (`ai_assistant_panel_api_url`).
+  A browser cannot call Anthropic directly (no CORS, key would leak), so API mode must point at your own proxy that injects the key server-side.
+With no proxy set, API mode shows a clear, actionable message instead of failing silently.

+See [`_example_conf.py`](_example_conf.py) for every new option, its type, default, and rationale.

 ## Installation

 ### Using pip